 You can participate in the field test if you are a customer or partner of VSI with a valid support contract.
-Please fill in this form to receive credentials for the Service Platform where you will be able to download OpenVMS V9.1 and report issues.
+Please fill in this form to receive credentials for the Service Platform where you will be able to download files and report issues.
 See below for instructions on how to use the Service Platform.

-Take a look at this video that explains how to use the VSI Service Platform to download 9.1 and report bugs.
+Take a look at this video that explains how to use the VSI Service Platform to download 9.1-A and report bugs.
 Be sure to check this web page and the VSI Service Platform periodically for updates.

-The update kit, VSI-X86VMS-V91_UPD-V0200, is available on the Service Platform.
+The V9.1-A UPD V1 kit for installation on a V9.1-A system is available on the Service Platform.

 VSI$SUPPORT.COM is a script that generates reports about your system necessary for VSI Support to investigate the issue.
 You can get it here.

 When installing DECnet-Plus, you will see the following messages: